ifra489/Quiz-App/README.md

 🧩 Features

-✨ *Splash Screen* with app logo animation
+-✨ *Splash Screen* with app logo animation
-🏠 *Home Screen* with Start Quiz button
+-🏠 *Home Screen* with Start Quiz button
-❓  5 *Multiple Choice Questions (MCQs)*
+-❓  5 *Multiple Choice Questions (MCQs)*
-⏳ *10-second timer* for each question
+-⏳ *10-second timer* for each question
-🚀 Auto-skip to next question if time runs out
+-🚀 Auto-skip to next question if time runs out
-✅ Score screen showing your final result
+-✅ Score screen showing your final result
-🔁 Restart quiz with *new random questions* every time 🚪 Exit option to close the app
+-🔁 Restart quiz with *new random questions* every time -🚪 Exit option to close the app

 🎨 Technologies Used

- 1.*Java* for logic & backend
+ -*Java* for logic & backend
- 2.*XML* for layouts and UI
+ -*XML* for layouts and UI
- 3.*Android Studio*
+ -*Android Studio*
- 4.CountDownTimer for timing
+ -CountDownTimer for timing
- 5.State management with Java variables
+ -State management with Java variables

 📸 Screenshots